 Amaziah’s Good Reign in Judah

-3 He did that which was right in the Lord’s eyes, yet not like David his father.
+3 He did that which was right in the eyes of the Lord, yet not like David his father.
 He did according to all that Joash his father had done.
 4 However the high places were not taken away.
 The people still sacrificed and burned incense in the high places.
-5 As soon as the kingdom was established in his hand, he killed his servants who had slain the king his father, 6 but the children of the murderers he did not put to death; according to that which is written in the book of the law of Moses, as the Lord commanded, saying, “The fathers shall not be put to death for the children, nor the children be put to death for the fathers; but every man shall die for his own sin.”
+5 As soon as the kingdom was established in his hand, he killed his servants who had slain the king his father, 6 but the children of the murderers he did not put to death, according to that which is written in the book of the law of Moses, as the Lord commanded, saying, “The fathers shall not be put to death for the children, nor the children be put to death for the fathers, but every man shall die for his own sin.”

-7 He killed 10,000 Edomites in the Valley of Salt, and took Sela by war, and called its name Joktheel, to this day.
-8 Then Amaziah sent messengers to Jehoash, the son of Jehoahaz son of Jehu, king of Israel, saying, “Come, let’s look one another in the face.”
+7 He killed 10,000 Edomites in the Valley of Salt, and took Sela by war, and called it Joktheel to this day.
+8 Then Amaziah sent messengers to Jehoash, the son of Jehoahaz son of Jehu, king of Israel, saying, “Come, let’s meet one another face to face.”

-9 Jehoash the king of Israel sent to Amaziah king of Judah, saying, “The thistle that was in Lebanon sent to the cedar that was in Lebanon, saying, ‘Give your daughter to my son as wife.
-Then a wild animal that was in Lebanon passed by, and trampled down the thistle.
+9 Jehoash the king of Israel sent to Amaziah king of Judah, saying, “The thistle that was in Lebanon sent a message to the cedar that was in Lebanon, saying, ‘Give your daughter to my son as wife.’
+Then a wild animal that was in Lebanon passed by and trampled down the thistle.
 10 You have indeed struck Edom, and your heart has lifted you up.
-Enjoy the glory of it, and stay at home; for why should you meddle to your harm, that you fall, you and Judah with you?’ ” 11 But Amaziah would not listen.
-So Jehoash king of Israel went up; and he and Amaziah king of Judah looked one another in the face at Beth Shemesh, which belongs to Judah.
+Enjoy the glory of it, but stay at home, for why should you meddle to your harm, that you fall, you and Judah with you?’ ” 11 But Amaziah would not listen.
+So Jehoash king of Israel went up, and he and Amaziah king of Judah met face to face at Beth Shemesh, which belongs to Judah.

-12 Judah was defeated by Israel; and each man fled to his tent.
+12 Judah was defeated by Israel, and each man fled to his tent.
 13 Jehoash king of Israel took Amaziah king of Judah, the son of Jehoash the son of Ahaziah, at Beth Shemesh, and came to Jerusalem, and broke down the wall of Jerusalem from the gate of Ephraim to the corner gate, 600 feet.
-14 He took all the gold and silver, and all the vessels that were found in the Lord’s house and in the treasures of the king’s house, the hostages also, and returned to Samaria.
+14 He took all the gold and silver and all the vessels that were found in the house of the Lord and in the treasures of the king’s house, the hostages also, and returned to Samaria.

 Jeroboam II Succeeds Jehoash in Israel